teuk/mediabot_v3/docs/FACTOID_COMMAND_V3_PILOT.md

 !factoids <literal-or-glob-pattern>
 !factoids top
 !learn <disposable-keyword> = <disposable-value>
+!whatis <disposable-keyword>
+?<disposable-keyword>
 !forget <disposable-keyword>
 ```

 Each command must produce exactly one historical response sequence.
 The v3
 shadow may read but must not emit a second answer or alter `hits`. `observe`
-suppresses the v3 write before the service, so each disposable mutation is
+suppresses v3 writes before the service, so each disposable mutation and each
-performed once by the historical fallback, never twice.
+recall increment is performed once by the historical fallback, never twice.

 After parity evidence, `on` may be tested on the same channel: